arkabagchi1993/GROMACS_Files/README.md

 	> 0 & ! a H*
  	> q

 Now, make the position restraint file for the ligand.
+It is not always required for Protein-Protein and Protein-DNA/RNA simulation as the "pdb2gmx" already builds a position restraint file for the ligand (which was previously described to rename as "posre_LIG.itp".

 	gmx genrestr -f LIG.gro -n index_LIG.ndx -o posre_LIG.itp -fc 1000 1000 1000